Rupert Thomson: Seeing the world (1982–2000)

 Dreams of Leaving was picked up by Liz Calder and published by Bloomsbury in June 1987.
 It prompted the New Statesman to say: "When someone writes as well as Thomson does, it's a wonder other people bother", while Nicholas Lezard of the Guardian called it "one of the most haunting, resonant and clever parables about England you'll ever read".
 One of Thomson's fan letters came from Budgie, the drummer of Souxsie and the Banshees.

 Three months after publication, Thomson flew to Sydney.
 While there, he received a phone-call from a film production company in Los Angeles, optioning Dreams of Leaving.
 He spent two summers in West Hollywood, writing an adaptation of his novel.
 The film was never made, but he was paid the sum of $50,000 for the screenplay, which financed his second novel, The Five Gates of Hell.
 This was followed by four more novels – Air and Fire (1993), The Insult (1996), Soft (1998) and The Book of Revelation (1999).

-In 1998, he and his girlfriend, Katharine Norbury, entered the world of IVF.
+In 1999, he and his girlfriend, Katharine Norbury, began trying to conceive via in vitro fertilisation.
 Their daughter, Eva Rae, was born in 2000.

-Up North (2000 – 2004)
+Up north (2000–2004)

 In the spring of 2000, Thomson moved to a village in Cheshire to be close to his father-in-law, who was dying of cancer.
 While up north, Thomson wrote in a caravan, which he towed into an orchard next to the cottage where he was living.
 He was working on the book that would become Divided Kingdom.